ytwangZero/gearpku2020.github.io/_pages/about.md

 ![](GEARcloud.png)

-**GEAR**, short for ***Gao Lab of Environmental Epidemiology & Aging Research***, was established in 2020.
-The Principal Investigator of the research group is Dr. XU Gao, Assistant Professor, Associate Researcher, and Ph.D.
-Supervisor at the Department of Occupational and Environmental Health, School of Public Health, Peking University.
-Currently, the laboratory comprises two full-time doctoral students, one part-time doctoral student, and two master's students.
-The primary focus of this laboratory lies in conducting precise epidemiological research on environmental health and aging, utilizing epigenomics, genomics, and other population-based omics data.
+The **Gao Lab of Environmental Epidemiology & Aging Research (GEAR)**, established in 2020, is led by Dr. Xue Gao, an Assistant Professor, Associate Researcher, and Ph.D.
+Supervisor in the Department of Occupational and Environmental Health, School of Public Health, Peking University.
+The lab currently comprises two full-time doctoral students, one part-time doctoral student, and two master's students.
+GEAR focuses primarily on precision environmental health and aging epidemiology research, utilizing epigenomics, genomics, and other population-based omics data.

 Contact Information
 =====